Asset Investigations for Litigation and Recovery

 Sample Asset Investigation Scenarios

 Judgment Recovery – When someone wins a judgment in court, it is their responsibility to collect the judgment from the debtor.
-A professional can help investigate the financial background of the debtor to prove they have the ability to pay.
+A professional can help investigate the financial background of the debtor to prove they can pay.
 Learn more about Judgment Recovery.

-Child Support and Alimony – In divorce cases, a private investigator can dig into the financial life of the spouse who is responsible for making child support or alimony payments.
-A spouse that is obligated to pay support may hide assets to understate their ability to pay.
+Child Support and Alimony – In divorce cases, a private investigator can dig into the spouse’s financial life responsible for making child support or alimony payments.
+A spouse obligated to pay support may hide assets to understate their ability to pay.

 When Purchasing a Business – Before someone purchases a business, it is important to have a true picture of its financial condition.
 An asset inquiry will help to ensure the business is free of debts, liens, or bankruptcies.
 In addition, it will help to paint a clear picture of the true assets and liabilities of the business.

-Estates and Inheritance – Many people die without an official will or estate plan.
-This leaves the survivors without a true understanding of the deceased person’s estate.
-An asset investigator can uncover the details of cash, bank accounts, investment accounts, real property, insurance policies, physical valuables, safety deposit boxes, and much more.
+Estates and Inheritance – Many die without an official will or financial estate plan.
+Unfortunately, this leaves the survivors without truly understanding the deceased person’s estate.
+Often, an asset investigator can uncover the details of cash, bank accounts, investment accounts, real property, insurance policies, physical valuables, safety deposit boxes, etc.

 Can Private Investigators Look Up Bank Accounts?